Borasification/ootd-bestof/README.md

 Now it's time to create the app on Imgur.
-Open your browser and go to this URL: [Imgur Add Client](https://api.imgur.com/oauth2/addclient) Fill in the app name, then for`Authorization callback URL` enter `<discourse_instance_url>/admin/plugins/ootd-bestof/callback`
+Open your browser and go to this URL: [Imgur Add Client](https://api.imgur.com/oauth2/addclient)

+Fill in the app name, then for`Authorization callback URL` enter `<discourse_instance_url>/admin/plugins/ootd-bestof/callback`

-Fill in an email and a descritpion.
-Make sure to save the `client_id` and `client_secret` imgut gives you.
+Fill in an email and a description.
+Make sure to save the `client_id` and `client_secret` Imgur gives you.

 Now in the Discourse settings fill in those fields:
 `ootd bestof imgur client id`
-`ootd bestof imgur client secret` with what imgur gave you.
+`ootd bestof imgur client secret` with what Imgur gave you.

 Go to the `Admin/Plugins/OOTD Best of` menu and click the `Authenticate` button.
-It should open a new page on imgur asking you to login and authorize the app.
+It should open a new page on Imgur asking you to login and authorize the app.
 Once it's done you're all setup!